• Skip to primary navigation

 • A pinch of salt

-• 1 tablespoon sweetened shredded coconut ((or more, optional))
+• 1 tablespoon sweetened shredded coconut (or more for garnish, toasted, optional)

 Instructions

-• Add the cornstarch to ¼ cup of the coconut milk and stir until dissolved.
+• Add the cornstarch to ¼ cup of the coconut water at the bottom of the coconut milk can and stir until dissolved.

 For soft set pudding

-• Cook the mixture for just a few (2 - 3) minutes until thicken.
+• Cook the mixture for just a few minutes until thickened, about 2-3 minutes.

 For hard set pudding